isce-framework/dolphin/paper/README.md

 make build
 ```

-If running this on an OS which is not Arm OSX, you will need to specify the `PLATFORM` variable.
+If running this on machine OS which is not Arm OSX, you will need to specify the `PLATFORM` variable.